symmetriccurve/Interview-questions/Javascript Questions.md

 ### Can you implement promise.race function ? (paypal)

 This question is little tricky and needs thorough understanding of how promises work in javascript.
-The idea of promise.race is as simple as it sounds, it takes array of promises and puts race to all the promises and which ever winds the race returns the value.
+The idea of promise.race is as simple as it sounds, it takes array of promises and puts race to all the promises and which ever wins the race will give the promise response first.

 A simple example can be:
 imagine if you are trying to make a google search, now google being such a huge company will have may data centers around your location, one might be right next door or may be down the city.
 Google tries it's best to get the results as quick as possible..we might think getting the results from next door server is much faster then down the city server but what if the data connection to the next door is too slow.. so the browser smartly makes the request to both servers and which ever get you the results first it will consider and drop the request of the next server middle way.
 Similarly, promise.race([nextDoor, downTheCity]) takes two API calls(calling API is asynchronous so does the promises) and only resolve value from fastest response.